gitworkflows/GitReleaser/docs/ci.md

 ### SSH (recommended)

-When using release-git with GitLab CI and SSH, make sure the following requirements are met:
+When using gitreleaser with GitLab CI and SSH, make sure the following requirements are met:

 - `git` and `ssh` as packages are installed in the job
 - `npm install` is run beforehand